Emergencies on the Race Course

 Here are some related ideas, and we welcome suggested additions at info@breakwaters.org.

 1. Take a “Safety at Sea” course, even if you limit your sailing to local waters.
 If the next ten minutes are critical, you are just as alone on the Sound as you would be on the Atlantic.
 If you cannot take a live course, try US Sailing’s on-line course for coastal sailing.
+(The link should be updated in August 2024.)
 Encourage your crew to do the same.
 Well worth the $50 fee.
 Chapter quizzes and final exam lead to 5-year certification.

 2. Maintain CPR and First Aid certification.
 The big reason is to equip you to save someone’s life.
 A second reason is that Connecticut’s Good Samaritan law favors those who have current CPR certification under standards of the Red Cross or American Heart Association.
-Certification can be obtained/renewed on-line.
-Example.
+You may be able to take a free course; check lucky-mother.com and inaheartbeat.org.

 4. Skipper, make sure your crew is as prepared as you are, because you may be the person who needs help.
 (Don’t keep the boat’s only ignition key in your pocket.)

 6. Know in advance how you or a crew member will call for help in the event of a medical emergency.
-When our fleet is involved in an emergency situation, the Principal Race Officer (PRO) is the person to call on VHF-5a.
-The PRO then takes charge of communications, following a carefully developed protocol.
-(However, if your radio has DSC-GPS capability, that may be the most appropriate means of announcing your location and situation, so don’t hesitate to use it and then let the PRO know.)
-We have a lot of experienced sailors in our fleet; now is not the time for other skippers to offer advice on VHF-5 or substitute their expertise for that of the PRO.
+When our fleet is involved in an emergency situation, contact the signal boat.
+The RC volunteers then take charge of communications.
+(If your radio has DSC-GPS capability, that may be another appropriate means of announcing your location and situation, so don’t hesitate to use it.)
+We have a lot of experienced sailors in our fleet; let the RC manage communication, rather than having many good Samaritans pressing their micropone buttons all at once.
 All fleet members should stand by to assist and, in general, minimize non-essential radio use and other potential interference.
+The signal boat is the vessel to call, not because of specialized knowledge or equipment, but because it is our nearest fast vessel and is identified as our communication center.

 7. Either require life jackets all the time or require them under specified conditions.
-No exceptions.
+No exceptions; no discretion.
 If you use inflatables, check–at least annually–the inflatability (absence of leaks), the CO2 cartridge, and, for automatic inflators, the expiration date of the water sensor.
+Attach a whistle and a strobe.

 8. Update and familiarize crew with location and use of other rescue equipment, e.g., life sling.